shubhamkr6370-star/shubha-demo/README.md

 # shubha-demo
-This is my first GIT Repository
+This is my first GiT Repository
+Author-shubham